rjwthree/Martingale/README.md

 ## Visualization

 The plots display what I meant by the deep intuition derived from simulations.
 Two examples show typical trajectories of 10,000 blackjack hands played using the Martingale system with no ceiling, resulting in a net gain of about $48,000 accompanied by occasional losses of thousands or tens of thousands of dollars.
-Recovering these amounts through doubling would require bets that would exceed the table limits at most casinos.
+Recovering these amounts through doubling would require bets that exceed the table limits at most casinos.

 Three further examples show trajectories using a low, moderate, or high ceiling — specifically 2, 6, or 9 opportunities to double bets, respectively.
 With the low ceiling of $40, there are frequent periods of minor success but an average of about 70 cents per hand is lost in the long run.
 The moderate ceiling of $640 produces an average loss of about $1.54 per hand, and the high ceiling of $5,120 loses an average of about $2.31 per hand.